From small towns to big cities and every mile in between, NET is deeply rooted in the traditions of our state.

 Your Statewide Public Service Network

-- Thank you public media fans as more than 906,000 watch NET Television and more than 97,000 listen to NET Radio weekly
+- Thank you public media fans as more than 906,000 watch NET Television and more than 100,000 listen to NET Radio weekly.

 - NET Radio is the first station notified by the Nebraska Emergency Management Agency during times of routine testing, or an actual alert, and relays critical emergency and weather information to other stations.
-When a child is missing or in danger, the Nebraska State Patrol contacts the National Weather Service to deliver an Amber Alert to broadcasters across the state
+During an Amber Alert, the National Weather Service notifies NET and we relay critical details about missing children.

-- NET organizes community engagement projects focusing on high school graduation, underage drinking, long-term care for seniors and many other topics important to our diverse population
+- NET organizes community engagement events focusing on high school graduation, underage drinking, care for seniors including Alzheimer's resources and many other topics important to our diverse population.

-- NET partners with many state agencies to improve career readiness and job skills for employers and workers as well as classroom resources for teachers and students
+- NET partners with many state agencies to improve career readiness and job skills for employers and workers as well as classroom resources for schools, families and children.

 Nebraska Educational Telecommunications Commission meetings and University of Nebraska Board of Regents meetings are open to the public per Nebraska Revised Satute 84-1409.
 Time is available at each meeting for public comments.
 Please visit the links above for a schedule of upcoming meetings and additional detail.